A2-ai/ghqc/README.md

   - The dependency packages are installed by default to “~/.local/share/ghqc/rpkgs”.
 To install to the default location, which is highly recommended, hit `ENTER`.
-Otherwise, type in the path in which to install the dependency packages to.
+Otherwise, type in the path in which to install the dependency packages.

   ![](man/figures/install_depends.png)